Conformal and Contact Kinetic Dynamics and Their Geometrization: Introduction

 \textbf{Section \ref{Sec:kin-con}: Contact Kinetic Dynamics.} Even though contact manifolds are known as the odd-dimensional counterparts of symplectic manifolds, there exist some characteristic differences.
 In the contact framework, Hamiltonian flow preserves neither the Hamiltonian function nor the volume form.
 Our second goal is to provide the kinetic dynamics of a bunch of particles under contact Hamiltonian motion.
 So, dissipative motion on the particle level gives rise to dissipative motion on the level of density functions.

-\textbf{Section \ref{Sec:Hie}: From Contact Kinetic Theory to Conformal Kinetic Theory.} To sum up the discussions, we shall present the hierarchy of the underlying Lie algebras of the previous sections.
+\textbf{Conclusion Section \ref{Sec:Hie}: A Hierarchy from Contact to Conformal Dynamics.} To sum up the discussions, we shall present the hierarchy of the underlying Lie algebras of the previous sections.
 We shall later dualize the Lie algebra homomorphisms to arrive at momentum and Poisson mappings connecting kinetic dynamics on different levels of descriptions, namely, the reversible Hamiltonian dynamics, conformal Hamiltonian dynamics, and the contact Hamiltonian dynamics.

+\textbf{Notation.} We consider the manifold where the plasma particles are at rest as $ Q \subset \mathbb{R}^3 $, with coordinates $ (q^i) $.
+The cotangent bundle, which is the canonical symplectic manifold, $ T^*Q $, is a 6-dimensional manifold with Darboux coordinates $ (q^i, p_i) $, representing the momentum phase space.